Today is the day that Team Human, the book I wrote with Justine Larbalestier, is out in paperback. For them who like paperbacks, and fun stories.

 Nothing changed, not permanently.
 Elliot had known that even when the miracle happened, and he was taken away to somewhere fantastical: every bit of reality in the fantasy reminded him that miracles were not for him.

-Even if you found yourself in a magical story, there were no guarantees that you were the hero, or that you would get of the things you dreamed of.
+Even if you found yourself in a magical story, there were no guarantees that you were the hero, or that you would get the happy ending you dreamed of.
 Elliot knew no way, being who he was, to deserve that.

 No questions were raised about him going to the Sunborns’ house, and Elliot found directions for how to get there on a rolled up parchment that was wedged between the hinges of his door.
 Magic’s postal system was sneaky.